hangbale/metal/README.md

-# how to implement a javascript engine
+# write a javascript engine in rust

 Because a full implementation is too difficult,
 I start up this is project with some goals that are easy to implement